Covid Resource Page – Updated May 20

-We know COVID–19 continues to impact the daily lives for our campers and families.
-We also know the guidance around prevention, testing and treatment are changing rapidly.
-With that in mind, the Huckins staff are working with outside experts, as well as collaborating with state and national officials, to do all we can to be ready to open camp safely in 2021.
+We know the guidance around prevention, vaccination and testing are changing rapidly.
+With that in mind, the Huckins staff are working with outside experts, as well as collaborating with state and national officials, to prepare for a safe 2021 camp season.

-We will update this page regularly as our guidelines, policies and procedures are finalized.
+We will continue to update this page regularly as our guidelines, policies and procedures are finalized.
 The safety of our campers, staff and families is our top priority, and we will base our decisions on science and medical best practices.
-Please reach out with questions, and know we are hopeful we will be together here at camp next summer.
+Please reach out with questions, and know we look forward to being together at camp this summer.

 This page is dynamic and will be updated as information becomes available and decisions are made.
 If you have questions not answered below or in previous communications (see bottom of page), please reach out to the Huckins Registrar, Angela, at [email protected].